oroinc/documentation/commerce/cloud/onboarding.rst

 Customer users need to have the following clients installed:

-* VPN client supporting OpnVPN protocol.
+* VPN client supporting OpenVPN protocol.
 See the :ref:`Connect to VPN topic <cloud_connect_vpn>` for the list of suitable VPN clients.
 * SSH client

 Once customer request for SSH connection fulfilled users receives an email with OpenVPN configuration and key.
 Having this email user must perform the steps outlined in the sections below: